-Android powers hundreds of millions of phones, tablets, and other devices in a wide variety of screen sizes and form factors.
+Android powers more than a billion phones, tablets, and other devices in a wide variety of screen sizes and form factors.
 By taking advantage of Android's flexible layout system, you can create apps that gracefully scale from large tablets to smaller phones.

 Stretch and compress your layouts to accommodate various heights and widths.